Caught in a Storm

 Hunkering down after our mad dash for cover, we notice a little gray bird fluttering vainly against the wind and rain.
 It looks tired and in physical danger from being repeatedly thrown to the ground by the tempest.

 After fifteen or twenty minutes, the squall passes.
-We damp, chilled airmen stir as our shelter mate hops out into the gentle rain.
+We damp, chilled airmen stir as our shelter mate hops out into the now gentle rain.
 It swivels its tiny head, carefully looking us over.

 The bird’s black eyes sparkle.
-For a second, I feel one with it, connected in a way that neither feathers, nor brain size, nor any idea about humanity’s special place in the world can deny.
+For a second, I feel at one with it, connected in a way that neither feathers, nor brain size, nor any idea about humanity’s special place in the world can deny.

 “Goodbye, my friends,” says an odd voice somewhere inside, “May good weather be yours forever.”